April 16, 2010

 Here’s the reason I’m hoping that the FDA will approve dapoxetine soon: When it does, premature ejaculation will finally get some publicity as a serious condition with serious negative effects on men’s lives.
 Maybe dapoxetine will do for premature ejaculation what Viagra did for erectile dysfunction: bring it out of the shadows, and inform men that they don’t have to suffer in silence.

 Despite the sheer number of men with premature ejaculation in the world, PE doesn’t currently get much publicity.
-When the FDA turned down dapoxetine on October 25, 2005, I waited for some public outcry, but there was none.
+When the FDA turned down dapoxetine in 2005, I waited for some public outcry, but there was none.
 The matter passed almost unnoticed.

 To this day, I continue to see men in my office who have no idea that effective treatments for PE exist.
 Many have tried behavioral treatments, which may help some men with milder forms of PE; but I have yet to meet a man with really serious PE who is genuinely satisfied with the results of behavioral treatment.